walidazizi/rdflib/docs/univrdfstore.rst

     Such a store is responsible for maintaining this separation and ensuring that queries against the entire model (the aggregation of all the contexts - specified by not limiting a 'query' to a specifically name context) do not include quoted statements.
 Also, it is responsible for distinguishing universal quantifiers (variables).

-    .. note:: These 2 additional concepts (formulae and variables) must be thought of as core extensions and distinguishable from the other terms of a triple (for the sake of the persistence round trip - at the very least).
+    .. note:: These 2 additional concepts (formulae and variables) must be thought of as core extensions and distinguishable from the other terms of a triple (for the sake of the persistence rountrip - at the very least).
 It's worth noting that the 'scope' of universal quantifiers (variables) and existential quantifiers (BNodes) is the formula (or context - to be specific) in which their statements reside.
 Beyond this, a Formula-aware store behaves the same as a Context-aware store.

 .. topic:: **Conjunctive Query**